 Only children with the most complex and significant special educational needs will be considered for an Education, Health and Care Plan (EHCP).
-If you think your child needs a EHCP you will need to discuss your concerns with the school Special Educational Needs Co-ordinator (SENCO), who will advise you about whether your child needs an Education, Health and Care Plan and only once the school has exhausted its provision and outside agency support, will this be considered.
+If you think your child needs a EHCP you will need to discuss your concerns with the school Special Educational Needs and Disabilities Co-ordinator (SENDCO), who will advise you about whether your child needs an Education, Health and Care Plan, and only once the school has exhausted its provision and outside agency support, will this be considered.
 These discussions are normally held at a review meeting with outside agencies.

 Who will support my child in school?

 Qualified and experienced teachers

 Experienced and skilled teaching assistants

 What training and expertise do staff have for the additional support my child needs?